mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 * 4o6RA
    The 4o6 Relay Agent is the part of an LDRA implementing 4o6

+* Baseband Unit (BB)

+   This is the 3GPP defined node implementing the RU control and the mobility in a Mobile Network

 * DHCP Relay Agent

   This is a concept in all of the protocols, BOOTP {{RFC0951}} {{RFC1542}}, DHCPv4
   {{RFC2131}} {{RFC2132}}, and DHCPv6 {{RFC8415}}, although the details differ
   between the protocols.

+* Fronthaul Network (FH)

+   This is the 3GPP defined section of network connecting RU and BB

 * Lightweight DHCPv6 Relay Agent (LDRA)